lanl-aea/waves/docs/tutorial_02_partition_mesh_waves.rst

 The ``abaqus_journal_utilities.py`` script's purpose is to contain commonly used functions that we do not want to duplicate.
 At the moment, we have only created one function - ``export_mesh()``.
 The ``export_mesh`` function utlizes an `Abaqus Model Object`_ along with a ``part_name`` and ``orphan_mesh_file`` name to create an orphan mesh file.
-Orphan mesh files define the an entire part's mesh in a text-based file.
+Orphan mesh files define the entire part's mesh in a text-based file.
 The node and element locations and labels are listed in a tabular format that the Abaqus file parser understands.

 .. note::

    Any model developer may have other functions that are commonly used by multiple scripts.
-An example use case is if our model has multiple parts that notionally all looked the same.
+An example use case is if our model had multiple parts that notionally all looked the same.
 In this case, the model developer could choose to create a generic geometry generation function and place it in this ``abaqus_journal_utilities.py`` file.
-The model developer can then call this function any number of times without duplicating source code.
+Then, model developer can then call this function any number of times without duplicating source code.

 9. In the ``eabm_package/abaqus`` directory, create a file called ``single_element_mesh.py`` using all the contents